Heart your mind

 - Offer good will to others.
 When we give to others we often feel good about ourselves!

-To be connected to a counselor in your area contact:
+To be connected to a counsellor in your area contact:

 Or for more information on anxiety and/or depression go to